minio/docs/source/administration/object-management/transition-objects-to-gcs.rst

 2) Configure the Remote Storage Tier
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the :mc-cmd:`mc ilm tier add` command to add a new Google Cloud Storage
+Use the :mc:`mc ilm tier add` command to add a new Google Cloud Storage
 service as the remote storage tier:

 .. code-block:: shell